Filter Options

 What should I consider when choosing a private safari tour?

 “There are several points to consider.
 Check what sort of vehicle you will be provided.
 Ask if you’ll have a guide and a driver and how experienced they are.
 In some countries, guides are graded, which helps ensure a general standard.
-Consider whether you want to book accommodation in advance or play it by ear.
-The advantage of organizing accommodation as you go along is that it gives you total flexibility over your itinerary.
+Consider whether you want to book accommodations in advance or play it by ear.
+The advantage of organizing accommodations as you go along is that it gives you total flexibility over your itinerary.
 The disadvantage is that at busy times you might not get to stay in the places you’d like.
 When designing your itinerary, try not to cram in too much in too short a time.
-It’s far better to see one or two parks and reserves in detail than to race around ticking off all a country has to offer in two weeks.”
+It’s far better to see one or two parks and reserves in detail than to race around ticking off all a country has to offer in 2 weeks.”

 6